-All applicants for the Massage Therapy program will be required to undergo a background check.
+All applicants for the Massage Therapy program will be required to undergo a background check as noted above.
 Massage Therapy students will also need to meet their state licensure or certification requirements in order to work as a massage therapist following graduation.
 As a service to better support our graduates, Everest College will assume the cost of the initial National Certification Examination (up to \$225.00) and the Licensing Application Fee (up to \$175.00) given that the graduate meets all the necessary requirements of this offer, and applies for and registers for both within 90 days of graduation.

 Students are encouraged to seek licensure or certification as required by State law.
 Failure to comply will result in being determined ineligible from the process, which will have a negative impact on career placement assistance and employment eligibility.
-Be advised that the licensure or certification process can take 10-24 weeks to complete after successful completion of the Massage Therapy program.
+Be advised that the licensure or certification process can take 10 - 24 weeks to complete after successful completion of the Massage Therapy program.
 To accelerate the licensure or certification process, students may begin filling out required forms and gathering supporting documentation while still in training.

-Illinois Massage Therapist certification requirements
+Missouri Massage Therapist certification requirements

-Students enrolling into the Massage Therapy program must complete requirements as outlined in the Massage Licensing Act, Illinois Compiled Statutes, Chapter 225, Part 57.
+Students enrolling into the Massage Therapy program at Everest College must complete requirements as outlined in the Massage Therapist Certification Rules, 20 CSR 2197-2 of the Missouri Rules Licensure Fees

-Licensure Fees (Illinios)

-- National Certification Examination (NCBTMB): \$225.00 - Licensing Application Fee (IDFPR): \$175.00 - Livescan Fingerprinting Fee: approximately \$60.00 dependant on vendor selected
+- National Certification Examination: \$225.00 (NCBTMB) or \$195.00 (MBLEx) - Licensing Application Fees: \$175.00 - Livescan Fingerprinting Fee: approximately \$60.00 dependant on vendor selected

-All individuals applying for initial licensure as a Massage Therapist in Illinois must submit to a criminal background check and provide evidence of fingerprint processing from the Illinois State Police, or its designated agent.
+All individuals applying for initial licensure as a Massage Therapist in Missouri must submit to a criminal background check and provide evidence of fingerprint processing from the Missouri State Police, or its designated agent.
 In addition, individual fees may be required for a business license based on city, town, village and county ordinances.